amazon-archives/ask-sdk-frameworks-java/ask-sdk-interaction-model-mapper/README.md

 }
 ```

-We can create an `IntentDataSource` which will scan for resources with name `my_intent` relative to the `MyIntent` class, and associate it with the intent at registration time.
+You can create an `IntentDataSource` which will scan for resources with name `my_intent` relative to the `MyIntent` class, and associate it with the intent at registration time.

 ```java
 Model model = Model.builder()